Archive for the ‘Open Source’ Category.

 Too bad the only one I have played is Extreme Tux Racer.

-The Different Types of Technical Documentation for Software and Why Each Is Important
+The 8 Types of Technical Documentation and Why Each Is Important

 Technical documentation is critical to the success of any software.
 However, most creators of software struggle to provide adequate documentation for their product.
 Rare is the software that is praised for its documentation.
 When documentation is praised, it is often only praised for having some documentation, which is more than most, but in reality documentation is usually still inadequate.